keving3ng/rbc-meme-challenge/README.md

 # Implementation

 Python has a built in module for reading json.
-Using the requests library, It is very
+Using the requests library, a call is made to the provided API and the data is read using the module.
+Then, most of these problems can be tackled with various Python list comprehensions.

 # Getting Started
 ###### These instructions were written for Ubuntu.
 Your experience may vary.